CamelTrue/Quiz-game/README.md

 CREATE THE DATABASE

-Run the db.sql file in any sql editor
+Run the db.sql file inside the database folder in any sql editor

 INSTALL NPM AND NODEJS